 Genesis Theme Framework: 50+ current available themes and growing.

-Genesis Theme Framework: Custom widgets, theme layout options, comment functionality, on-page SEO features, ready for ads, auto-sized images.
+Genesis Theme Framework: Custom widget areas, theme layout options, comment functionality, built-in on-page SEO options, ready for ads, auto-sized images.

 Genesis Theme Framework: Simple to install and manage.
-Customisation can be a little challenging although Genesis comes with a lot of widget options and theme layout options.
-But when it comes to adding simple things like Favicon, custom footer credits / copyright amongst other things, you’ll need external plugins to achieve that.
-A little bit of knowledge in HTML and CSS will also help you get the most from Genesis but absolutely not essential.
+In-depth customization can be a little challenging even though Genesis comes with a lot of widget options and theme layout options.
+Also, a little knowledge of HTML and CSS will help you get the most from your Genesis theme, but absolutely not essential.

-StudioPress have been in the market for much longer than Thrive, where over 130,000+ websites trust and run on Genesis.
+StudioPress has been on the market for much longer than Thrive, where over 500,000+ website and small business owners trust and run on Genesis.

 Thrive Themes are still relatively young with around 18,000+ members, but they’re growing very fast.

 I’m sorry if this comparison post is kind of “in the middle of the road” for you, but it really comes down to your preference and what you really want to achieve with your blog, website, or online business.

 If you’re trying to build a site or blog exactly to your specification, and you’re passionate about conversions, go for Thrive Themes Membership, you get a lot more.

 If you’re looking for a more minimal and professional look and feel of your website or business, and don’t care too much for branding and customization, then go with Genesis and a child theme of your choice.